farhana01/5P30-Project-Implementation-on-Community-Detection/README.md

 > Linhao Luo, Yixiang Fang, Xin Cao, Xiaofeng Zhang, and Wenjie Zhang.
 2021.
 Detecting Communities from Heterogeneous Graphs: A Context Path-based Graph Neural Network Model.
 In Proceedings of the 30th ACM International Conference on Information & Knowledge Management (CIKM '21).
 Association for Computing Machinery, New York, NY, USA, 1170–1180.
 DOI:https://doi.org/10.1145/3459637.3482250

+## Overview

+This repository presents the implementation of the paper ”Detecting Communities from Heterogeneous Graphs: A Context Path-based Graph Neural Network Model”  which proposes an innovative approach for identifying communities in complex, heterogeneous graphs.
+The method utilizes a context path-based graph neural network (CP-GNN) model to effectively capture both structural and attribute information within the graph.
+By employing a flexible and powerful encoding scheme, the CP-GNN model is able to accurately identify community structures in the presence of diverse node and edge attributes.
+This repository contains the exceutable code of CP-GNN model. details the key.
+Furthermore, the report showcases the results of the implementation on various datasets, comparison with autors's result and case study on the effect of k-length in CP-GNN performance.

 ## Environments

 python == 3.6